-Leaving pimples “alone” is good advice for some spots (inflamed, deep, painful) - but, if you know HOW to pop a pimple, and when, you can do so with great results.
-This page will show you exactly how to do it!
+Leaving pimples “alone” is good advice for some spots (inflamed, deep, painful).
+But if you know how to pop a pimple and when, it can work.
+This page will show you exactly how to do it.

 Preparation is key!